MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 - Do:

   - Analyze and make sense of the data that you were given, either programmatically o by hand.
 What have you learned about the person?
 Can you figure out who it is?
 Post your overview on the blog and make sure that you bring the dataset (either digital or analog) into class next week.
+Submit using homework form, week 10.1.
   - [include more projects for students to look at]
   - Check out this project: [Iyapo Repository](https://creators.vice.com/en_us/article/8qv34x/afrofuturist-museum-artifacts-from-the-future) (Salome Asega  + Ayodamola Okunseinde)